Cybervault-1/cybersecurity-portfolio1/02-splunk-siem-lab/case-03-failed-logins-spike/README.md

 | user1 | failed | 2 |
 | user2 | failed | 2 |

-Every account received exactly 2 failed attempts — a deliberate pattern to avoid triggering account lockout policies. jsmith was the only account to show success — confirming Summer2026! was jsmith's actual password.
-The 7 successful events indicate the attacker used jsmith's credentials extensively after the initial breach.
+Every account got exactly 2 failures.
+That is not a coincidence.
+The attacker deliberately kept it at 2 to avoid triggering any lockout policy. jsmith was the only account that showed a success which means Summer2026! was jsmith's actual password.
+The 7 successful events for jsmith show the attacker used that account extensively after getting in.
+The screenshot below shows this result.

-![Figure 3 — Spray pattern showing exactly 2 failures per account with jsmith as the only success — confirming the compromised account](screenshots/03-spray-pattern-by-user.png)
+![Spray pattern showing exactly 2 failures per account with jsmith as the only compromised account](screenshots/03-spray-pattern-by-user.png)

-**Figure 3** is the definitive proof of password spraying — the uniform 2-failure pattern across every account is statistically impossible without an automated tool deliberately limiting attempts per account.

 ---

 ### Step 4 — Confirm Single Source IP
-Failed login attempts were grouped by source IP to confirm all attack activity originated from a single location.

 **Query used:**
 ```